-She can poke you a lot but after your items you'll be able to keep him pushed in, making her choose between minions and or rotating.
+She can poke you a lot but after some items you'll be able to keep him pushed in, making her choose between minions and or rotating.
 Careful for her tether, it's an amazing gank setup.

 Don't get hit by his projectiles when he shoots them out of vision.
 Getting tabi's/seekers armguard will make him less of a threat to you.
 Definitely Jayce favoured, but given you don't die you will outscale him.

 Move away from her daggers and try to burst her in teamfights.
 Keeping the wave at your side of the lane or shoving her in is the best way to play out this lane.
 Just use your superior waveclearing ability to prevent fighting her.
 Don't underestimate her early damage, but she shouldn't be able to stick on you.
 If she dashes on you, use your EWQ combo to proc Phase Rush or Overload and kite her out.